Does a Big Wedding Lead to a Better Marriage?

-Thanks to social psychologist Samantha Joel, who is, like us, interested in relationship decision-making, we came across a study that looks at the number of guests people had at their wedding and other variables such as the cost of the events.
-Economists Andrew Francis and Hugo Mialon of Emory University examined how expenses related to getting married (the cost of weddings and engagement rings) and a host of other variables—including the number of guests—were associated with the likelihood of divorce.
-They examined a different outcome than we did—divorce not marital quality—but you can see the overlap.
+Thanks to social psychologist Samantha Joel, who is, like us, interested in relationship decision-making, we came across a study that looks at the number of guests people had at their wedding and other variables, such as the cost of the events.
+Economists Andrew Francis and Hugo Mialon of Emory University examined how the expenses related to getting married (the cost of weddings and engagement rings) and a host of other variables—including the number of guests—were associated with the likelihood of divorce.
+They examined a different outcome than we did—divorce, not marital quality—but you can see the overlap.

 Some of what Francis and Mialon found is complex.
 Overall, while controlling for a host of variables, they found that spending more money on rings and weddings was not associated with more stable marriages.
 In fact, those who spent the most on their weddings—$20,000 or more—were, on average, at greater risk for divorce.
 The economists speculate about why this could be, and further examine factors such as the stress that debt from an expensive wedding might place on a marriage.

-Here’s the part we zeroed in on: In a variety of analyses (some without controls and some with a large number of control variables, including wedding costs), Francis and Mialon found that higher wedding attendance was associated with lower odds of divorce.
-Although the findings related to costs of weddings and rings had shown complicated patterns, the pattern related to number of guests was always in the same direction and always clear.
+Here’s the part we zeroed in on.
+In a variety of analyses (some without controls and some with a large number of control variables, including wedding costs), Francis and Mialon found that higher wedding attendance was associated with lower odds of divorce.
+Although the findings related to the costs of weddings and rings had shown complicated patterns, the pattern related to the number of guests was always in the same direction and always clear.

 We think this one line from Francis and Mialon’s paper best exemplifies their overall findings:

-“Thus, the evidence suggests that the types of weddings associated with lower likelihood of divorce are those that are relatively inexpensive but are high in attendance.”
+“Thus, the evidence suggests that the types of weddings associated with a lower likelihood of divorce are those that are relatively inexpensive but are high in attendance.”

 Within a few months’ time, the field has gone from no findings (that we know of) related to the wedding attendance to two reports showing consistent results.
-There are surely many possible explanations, including some we will to try to investigate further in the future, but this second study seems to rule out one explanation we were most concerned about when interpreting our own finding—the cost of the wedding.
+There are surely many possible explanations, including some we will try to investigate further in the future, but this second study seems to rule out one explanation we were most concerned about when interpreting our own finding—the cost of the wedding.

 Can I Get a Witness?